oscott/manifest/Self Documentation.md

-1. This is your collection - it can also be found at:
+1. This is your collection
-2. Tell people about it -
+2. Tell people about it
 3. Get involved
+4.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU0ODAyMjQ0MF19
+eyJoaXN0b3J5IjpbNzQ3NTg1NTRdfQ==
 -->